tinko26/ao/docs/api/src/ao_sys/ao_are.h.md

 };
 ```

+This type represents the waiting for an auto-reset event.
 It consists of the following members.

 | `are` | |
 | `async` | |